Batterie Dietl

 Ticket prices

-Special prices apply for group visits and visits outside of regular opening hours.
+Special prices apply for visits outside of regular opening hours.

 History of the museum